Our commitment - Reduce and recycle. REset

 Removed 8m single use plastic forks from our salads ranges

-Our full policy on the responsible sourcing of fish and seafood can be downloaded here.
+Our policy on microplastics can be found here.